 “locked up garden.”
 It is important to understand the cultural difference between a biblical “garden” from this time period and our modern “garden.”
 A biblical “garden” was more like a small park, with water, shade trees, and plants of all sorts, where the owner could go and relax and enjoy himself (cp.
-Ecc.
+Eccles.
 2:4-6).
-In contrast, too often our modern “gardens” are simply rows of vegetable or flowers.
+In contrast, too often our modern “gardens” are simply rows of vegetables or flowers.
 The fact that the Beloved is described as a “locked up garden,” indicates the woman has not as yet opened herself up to the Lover.